LGBTQ rights in Brazil: Conference

 The first National Conference for Lesbians, Gay Men, Bisexuals, Travestis and Transsexuals (LGBT) was launched in 2008 by Brazilian Government, in the federal capital of Brasília.
-The event, the first in the world to be convened by a government, is a result of demands made by civil society and the Brazilian Government's support of LGBT rights.
+The event, the first in the world to be convened by a government, is a result of demands made by civil society and the Brazilian Government's support of LGBTQ rights.
 The Conference adopted the theme "Human rights and public policies: the way forward for guaranteeing the citizenship of Lesbians, Gay Men, Bisexuals, Travestis and Transsexuals."

 During the conference, public policies were defined for this segment of the population and a National Plan for the Promotion of LGBT Citizenship and Human Rights was prepared.
-An evaluation was made of the 2004 federal government programme Brazil Without Homophobia to combat violence and discrimination against the LGBT population.
+An evaluation was made of the 2004 federal government programme Brazil Without Homophobia to combat violence and discrimination against the LGBTQ population.

-The holding of the conference coincided with the commemoration of the 60th anniversary of the Universal Declaration of Human Rights and reaffirmed the Federal Government's commitment to the issue of LGBT human rights.
-Marta Suplicy, Tourism Minister and a longstanding supporter of LGBT rights, commemorated the initiative.
+The holding of the conference coincided with the commemoration of the 60th anniversary of the Universal Declaration of Human Rights and reaffirmed the Federal Government's commitment to the issue of LGBTQ human rights.
+Marta Suplicy, Tourism Minister and a longstanding supporter of LGBTQ rights, commemorated the initiative.
 "At long last, after so many years, we are finally able to hold this Conference.
 It's a giant's stride forward for Brazil."
-For the Justice Minister, Tarso Genro, the LGBT Conference was a demonstration of respect for human rights.
+For the Justice Minister, Tarso Genro, the LGBTQ Conference was a demonstration of respect for human rights.
 "A human rights agenda that does not contemplate this issue is incomplete," he declared.
 Also present at the opening ceremony were the Minister of the Special Department for Human Rights, Paulo Vannuchi, Senator Fátima Cleide of the Parliamentary Front for LGBT Citizenship, Minister of the Department for Racial Equality Policies Edson Santos, Minister of the Special Department for Women's Policies Nilcéa Freire, and the directors of the Ministry of Health's National Sexually Transmitted Disease and AIDS Programme, Mariângela Simão and Eduardo Barbosa.

 Prior to the National Conference, conferences were held in Brazil's 27 states, convened by the state governors, in order to develop complementary proposals for the national policy document, define state-level policies and elect the delegates to the National Conference.
 More than 100 conferences were held at a municipal level.